indix/css-optimum-selector/README.md

 # CSS Optimum Selector

-A class for finding unique css selector and multi-selector(selecting multiple elements based on two relative elements) in a most efficient way.
-This will give you the shortest selector for any case.
-It is even shorter than the chrome selector extraction(as per I tested) on console panel !
+A class for finding unique css selector and multi-selector in most efficient way.
+It will give you the shortest selector for any case.
+It is even shorter than the Google chrome selector.

 ### Installation
 ```